 If your address has been selected for the survey, you should have received a letter informing you about the survey.
 The letter is accompanied by a leaflet containing more information about the survey.
 Copies of the letter and leaflet can be downloaded here

 An interviewer will visit your address to ask you to take part in the survey.
-All Kantar Public interviewers carry an identity card and will have informed the local police that they are working in your area.
+All Verian interviewers carry an identity card and will have informed the local police that they are working in your area.
 Always ask to see an identity card before you take part in the survey.